 Alternator: Maximum Output Testing

 Clamp the amperage meter around the BAT+ wire leading from the alternator to the battery.
-Bring the vehicle to a fast idle of around 2000 rpm and turn on accessories like the headlights, A/C blower motor, etc. Apply a load the charging system to produce maximum output because the alternator is regulated and provides only the amount of amperage for current system demands.
-Turning on accessories or applying a load increases the system's demand for amperage.
+Bring the vehicle to a fast idle of around 2000 rpm and turn on accessories like the headlights and A/C blower motor.
+Apply a load to the charging system to produce maximum output.
+An alternator is regulated and provides only the amount of amperage for current system demands.
+Turning on accessories or applying a load increases the system's demand for output.

-While the engine is running, the alternator provides the power to run everything; the engine and all accessories.
-The battery is used for starting.
-If there is any power left over, the alternator charges the battery.
+The battery starts the engine.
+While the engine is running, the alternator provides the power to run the engine and all accessories.
+If there is any power left over, then it charges the battery.